 - In a large mixing bowl, combine together the flour, baking powder, baking soda, cinnamon and salt.
 Set aside.

-- In another medium sized mixing bowl, whisk together the eggs, buttermilk and vanilla extract.
+- In another medium sized mixing bowl, whisk together the eggs, buttermilk, brown sugar and vanilla extract.
 Whisk in the melted butter (be sure it has cooled enough that it won't "cook" your eggs).

 - Pour the wet ingredients into the dry, and stir together until just combined (do not overmix)!
 Gently fold in the blueberries.